When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The wearable Oura Ring is a small and lightweight device designed to fit snugly around your index or middle finger.
 Don’t let the size fool you, though — it’s packed with sensors that measure a wide range of body metrics associated with fitness, sleep, and readiness for physical activities.

-Below, I’ll break down the Oura Ring’s essential functions and how to properly use it.
+Below, I’ll break down Oura Ring’s essential functions and how to properly use it.
 I’ll also cover the nuts and bolts of buying and setting up the device.

 What Does the Oura Ring Do?